Here's How Investors Can Find Strong Consumer Discretionary Stocks with the Zacks ESP Screener

 With this in mind, the Expected Surprise Prediction compares the Most Accurate Estimate (being the most recent) against the overall Zacks Consensus Estimate.
 The percentage difference provides the ESP figure.
 The system also utilizes our core Zacks Rank to provide a stronger system for identifying stocks that might beat their next quarterly earnings estimate and possibly see the stock price climb.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-PVH (PVH) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $2.16 a share, just 29 days from its upcoming earnings release on December 1, 2021.
+OneWater Marine (ONEW) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.19 a share, just 14 days from its upcoming earnings release on November 18, 2021.

-PVH's Earnings ESP sits at 4.84%, which, as explained above, is calculated by taking the percentage difference between the $2.16 Most Accurate Estimate and the Zacks Consensus Estimate of $2.06.
-PVH is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.19 Most Accurate Estimate and the $1.18 Zacks Consensus Estimate, OneWater Marine has an Earnings ESP of 0.42%.
+Investors should also know that ONEW is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.